 - Handful of frozen blueberries

-- lolly moulds or forage frais pots and lolly sticks
+- lolly moulds or fromage frais pots and lolly sticks

 How to do it: